Focal Modulation Networks: Additional Model Interpretation

-We use FocalNet-B~(LRF) which exploits three levels of granularity ($\Gmat^{\ell=1,2,3}$) and additional global context $\Gmat^{\ell=4}$.
-Hence, we have four gating maps in total at the last layer for each input image.
-On a set of randomly selected ImageNet-1K validation images, we show the gating maps in Fig.~\ref{fig:gating_vis1},~\ref{fig:gating_vis2} and~\ref{fig:gating_vis3}.
-Surprisingly, we found an intriguing property: the gating values learned by our FocalNet consistently show an intuitive pattern.
+\paragraph{Gating function for adaptive contextualization.} Similar to Fig.~\ref{fig:gating_vis_main}, we make more visualizations of the gating values in our FocalNets.
+On a set of randomly selected ImageNet-1K validation images, we show more gating maps in Fig.~\ref{fig:gating_vis1},~\ref{fig:gating_vis2} and~\ref{fig:gating_vis3}.
 For the visual tokens at object regions ($\ell=1$), their gating values are much higher than those outside object regions at first level.
 When looking more closely, we can see that the predicted gating values mainly lie on the most complicated textures within object regions.
 At the second level $\ell=2$, the gating values are still higher in object regions but the peak values usually move to the object boundaries instead.
 At the third level $\ell=3$, the whole object regions have higher gating values than background regions.
 Finally at level $\ell=4$, we find there is a clear distinction between foreground and background regions when aggregating the global contexts.
 The foreground regions usually show less interest in the global context and the other way around for the background regions.
 Even for those images containing multiple foreground objects, our model still shows coherent patterns.
 Comparing the gating values for first three levels and the last global context, we can find our model does gather more information from local regions when modulating foreground visual tokens and more global context for background tokens.
-This aligns well with our intuitions discussed in our main submission.
-As a side product, the predicted gating values also provide meaningful cues for object localization and even segmentation, which we leave for future exploration.